hassamwazir/hassamwazir.github.io/_research/audio-analysis.md

 # date: 2021-05-12

 ---
-## Range of Motion Assessment using a Digital Voice Assistant
+## Wireless Earphone-based Real-Time Monitoring of Breathing Exercises: A Deep Learning Approach

 This paper proposes using commodity earphones for real-time breathing channel and phase detection for breathing therapy compliance monitoring.